POL (magazine)

 The only person who was kept well away from the creative process was the publisher and owner, Gareth Powell.
 He knew printing - and POL set new standards in that area for Australia - and he knew publishing.
-But the editorial content of the magazine was, in its earliest and finest days, totally under the control of Richard Walsh and a team which contained many of the great editorial talents of Australia.
+But the editorial content of the magazine was, in its earliest and finest days, totally under the control of Richard Walsh and his team.
 Guest editors included Germaine Greer (1972) and Richard Neville (1974).

-After Richard Walsh's departure, and the sale of POL Magazine to Sungravure in 1972, Maggie Makeig formerly of Everybody's took over as editor.
-She edited POL from early 1972 until her untimely death in July 1976 and was the one who organised Australia's first ever nude male centrefold.
-The star of this Centrefold long before Cleo was launched was Paul du Feu, the former husband of feminist icon Germaine Greer.
+After Richard Walsh's departure, and the sale of POL magazine to Sungravure in 1972, Maggie Makeig, formerly of Everybody's, took over as editor.
+She edited POL from early 1972 until her untimely death in July 1976.
+She organised Australia's first nude male centrefold, long before Cleo was launched.
+The star of this centrefold was Paul du Feu, the former husband of feminist icon Germaine Greer.
 A friend of Greer's, Makeig also organised and oversaw Germaine as guest editor for an edition of POL as well as Richard Neville in 1974.
 She was also responsible for employing David Leigh as art director and brought award winning writers on board.
-She was revered as a ground breaker with coverlines during the days of Number 96 which featured actress Pat McDonald as Dorrie Evans in evening gown and the line "Charity is not all Balls.
+She was revered as a ground breaker with coverlines during the days of Number 96, which featured actress Pat McDonald as Dorrie Evans in evening gown and the line "Charity is not all Balls".

-Arnold Earnshaw edited POL for 8 months and from 1977 and 1984 the magazine was edited by Robin Ingram who was responsible for recruiting Don Dunstan to act as guest editor, a role he performed from May 1980 for just under a year.
+Arnold Earnshaw edited POL for eight months and from 1977 to 1984 the magazine was edited by Robin Ingram who was responsible for recruiting Don Dunstan to act as guest editor, a role he performed from May 1980 for just under a year.

-David Leigh, who won several international graphic design awards, was POL's Art Director for a decade from the mid 70s.
+David Leigh, who won several international graphic design awards, was POLs Art Director for a decade from the mid 70s.